Climbing the Classical Pyramid:Steffen Peters on CONTACT -Part 3

 Correct contact therefore is when a horse is accepting and responsive to all the contact aids: it moves freely forward with a swinging back (relaxation); maintains an even tempo (rhythm) and assumes a rounded outline with a mouth that is both relaxed and accepting of the bit.
 In this frame his back will be rounded, his quarters engaged, his poll the highest point, his jaw relaxed and his nose slightly in front of the vertical.

-If a rider tries to prematurely bring a horse “onto the bit”, by shortening the reins thus attempting to pull the horse head into a vertical position, before it is sufficiently relaxed (supple and loose) the tempo of the gait will be lost.
+If a rider tries to prematurely bring a horse ‘on the bit’, by shortening the reins thus attempting to pull the horse head into a vertical position, before it is sufficiently relaxed (supple and loose) then the tempo of the gait will be lost.
 Any attempt to drive the horse forward at this stage with the legs will result in the horse hollowing his back, shortening his strides, falling out of balance and adopting an unresponsive, stiffly held head carriage.
 The horse will now attempt to resist the bit, collapsing the entire training pyramid like a house of cards.

 When the horse is working rhythmically forward from the leg and seat aids he should seek contact with the rider’s hand, where his poll is the highest point of the neck; under these conditions the horse can now find his balance under the rider in each of the gaits.
 Steady, light and even contact means contact through quiet, soft steady hands and giving fingers.
 The feeling in each hand should be the same; quiet legs, draped around the sides of the horse with the weight of a wet towel and a balanced independent seat, which moves with the horse.

-Interview with Dolly Joyce riding Roosendaal BFD
+Dolly Joyce and Roosendaal BFD

 The third horse and rider combination is Bianca (Dolly) Joyce and the young Holsteiner stallion Roosendaal BFD (Bean), owned by David and Dolly Joyce and his breeder, Louise Van Gaal of Brokeford Holsteiners.
 Bean is by the Showjumping sire, Rabino, out of a Romedio mare and the initial plan was for him to broken in and campaigned by Dolly’s husband David as a showjumper.